 Ads from 1914-1918 show the Spearmint/Pepsin variety, then add Doublemint (a peppermint flavor) and finally Juicy Fruit.

 The “Wrigley Spearmen” brand mascots begin appearing around 1915, especially in ads that suggested the gum as a “goody” for children.
 You could send away for a Wrigley’s Mother Goose book, with the Sprightly Spearmen featured in favorite fairy tales and encouraging gum chewing.
-The book was distributed nationwide to schools as well.

 Then, beginning in 1917, ads turn to Wrigley’s gum as a comfort and aid to soldiers abroad.
 One ad claims “All the British Army is chewing it” and the one shown below says it’s the “great wartime sweetmeat.”